vemerion/Wizard-Staff/README.md

 * Now, in the 'datapacks' folder, create a new folder that will contain the datapack, as explained [on the Minecraft wiki](https://minecraft.gamepedia.com/Data_Pack).
 You will also need to add a pack.mcmeta file.

 * Then, create a new folder called 'data'.
-In that folder, create a folder named after your data pack (or, name the folder 'wizard-staff' if you want to override the default spells), and in that folder, create a folder called 'wizard-staff-magics'.
-You path should now be something like: 'datapacks\DATAPACK NAME\data\DATAPACK NAME\wizard-staff-magics\'.
+In that folder, create a folder named after your data pack (or, name the folder 'wizardstaff' if you want to override the default spells), and in that folder, create a folder called 'wizardstaffmagics'.
+You path should now be something like: 'datapacks\DATAPACK NAME\data\DATAPACK NAME\wizardstaffmagics\'.

-* The 'wizard-staff-magics' folder is where you will put the json files.
-If you want to change the parameters of an already existing spell, you best bet is to copy one of the default spells (found [here](src/generated/resources/data/wizard-staff/wizard-staff-magics)), and then change the json members as you like.
+* The 'wizardstaffmagics' folder is where you will put the json files.
+If you want to change the parameters of an already existing spell, you best bet is to copy one of the default spells (found [here](src/generated/resources/data/wizardstaff/wizardstaffmagics)), and then change the json members as you like.

 * That's it!
 You should now be able to start Minecraft and test out the spells you added/modified.